 Women rarely hold office in Kenya.
 Florence Weke-sa is an exception.
 The only female councillor on the Kimilili Municipal Council, she has become a voice for the mothers of her ward and for their children.
 Wrapped in her customary bright colors, Florence stands out in a crowd—and so does her message: “We need to care for our children.”

-Their message affected Florence as a leader and as a mother: she vividly remembers a long week almost 20 years ago spent nursing her son through a nearly fatal episode.
+Their message affected Florence as a leader and as a mother: she vividly remembers a long week more than 20 years ago spent nursing her son through a nearly fatal episode.
 She speaks eloquently about the need to help women control diarrheal disease: “I tell women that they are equally important, something they have never known.”